r84728/ML-For-Beginners/6-NLP/1-Introduction-to-NLP/README.md

-# Introduction to natural language processing
+# Introduction to natural language processin

 This lesson covers a brief history and important concepts of *natural language processing*, a subfield of *computational linguistics*.